iamrukeshduwal/Yolo_Annotator/README.md

 -   **Bounding Box Count**: The tool provides the count of the number of bounding boxes drawn inside image.
 -   **Color Assignment**: Each class is assigned a unique color for better visualization.
 -   **Paste Last Bounding Box**: Press 'v' to paste the last drawn bounding box where the mouse pointer is located.
--   **Paste Last Bounding Box From Previous Image**: Press 'b' to paste the last drawn bounding box from previous image where the mouse pointer is located.
 -   **Scroll Support**: Users can scroll horizontally and vertically for larger images.

 ## How to Run